 A "meta-committee" composed of the Associate Dean for Academic Programs, Associate Dean for Research, and the chairs of the four Research Specialization subcommittees is charged with the oversight of the Research Specialization Requirement.
-Their responsibilities include implementation of the new system, recommendations for Research Specialization Committee members, ongoing review and approval of specialization requirements, coordination across specializations, , and evaluation of the system as a whole.
+Their responsibilities include implementation of the new system, recommendations for Research Specialization Committee members, ongoing review and approval of specialization requirements, enforcement of the two stage approval process, and evaluation of the system as a whole.

-A three-person committee is appointed by the Dean to oversee each of the Research Specialization Committees.
+A three-person committee is appointed by the Associate Dean for Academic Programs to oversee each of the Research Specialization Committees.
 These committees are appointed from among the group of faculty who teach methodology courses or who are clearly expert in a particular method.
-Committee members are appointed by the Dean upon recommendation of the meta-committee.
 They will serve staggered three-year terms.
 The most senior member of the committee (in terms of years appointed to the committee) serves as chair.
 The Research Specialization Committee reviews and approves courses for the specialization, defines criteria for the capstone project, periodically updates and revises Research Specialization Requirements, and provides advice to faculty and students.